 Negotiating a lower rate with a professional negotiator can be hard!
 In many cases, home sellers can save just as much (or more!) by selling with a low commission real estate company.

 These are some of the top discount and flat-fee MLS services in Rhode Island.

 The top discount real estate companies in Rhode Island

 Discount real estate companies typically offer full-service support for a reduced commission percentage or flat rate.
+Like traditional agents, these agents are fully licensed and have met all of the requirements of the Rhode Island real estate commission board.
 How they create those discounts will depend on the company's model, with some creating more risks and tradeoffs than others.

 💲 Listing Fee